+- Voting and decision-making

-- 81. Voting at public meetings of voters and constituency meetings - 82.
-Decision only taken in certain circumstances - 83.
-Voting at council and committee meetings - 84.
-When a division is called
+- 81. Voting at public meetings of voters and constituency meetings

+- 82. Decision only taken in certain circumstances

+- 83. Voting at council and committee meetings

+- 84. When a division is called

-85. Voting by secret ballot
+- 85. Voting by secret ballot

-86. Equality of votes
+- 86. Equality of votes